 The IBM HSM can support one of two different cryptographic APIs, and you can reload your HSM firmware at any time to switch from one to the other.

+As implied above, your choice between CCA and EP11 may be dictated by the applications you plan to use with the HSM.
 Your choice may also be driven by preferences or experience in your organization.
 For example, if your programmers have used one of the two APIs before, they may prefer to go in that same direction for a new application.